The Function of the Cranial Meninges

-Here is a hint for remembering what “tentorium cerebelli“ stands for: The word “tentorium” comes from the word “tent.”
+Here is a hint for remembering what tentorium cerebelli stands for: The word “tentorium” comes from the word “tent.”
 You can visualize those old tents that had the curved shape of Chinese temple roofs.
-If you look at the brain and the cerebellum from the back, you will see that the space in between them kinda looks like that shape… Thus giving “tent of the cerebellum”, or “tentorium cerebelli” in latin.
+If you look at the brain and the cerebellum from the back, you will see that the space in between them kind of looks like that shape… Thus, the name “tent of the cerebellum”, or “tentorium cerebelli” in Latin.

 2 Interesting Facts About The Dura Mater:

-- The dura mater has it’s own blood supply that comes from a set a meningeal arteries, the main one being the middle meningeal artery.
+- The dura mater has its own blood supply that comes from a set of meningeal arteries, the main one being the middle meningeal artery.

-The layer right under the dura mater is called the arachnoid.
 If “arachnoid” makes you think of spiders, you are in the right direction.
-The arachnoid layer is actually filled with a intricate “web” of collagen.
+The arachnoid layer is actually filled with an intricate “web” of collagen.

-The innermost layer is called the pia mater.
-But right in between the arachnoid layer and the pia mater, there is “a space” named the “subarachnoid space.”
-This subarachnoid space houses the brain’s cisterns (“pools” of Cerebro Spinal Fluid) as well as cerebral arteries and veins.
+The pia mater is the innermost layer.
+Right in between the arachnoid layer and the pia mater is a space called the subarachnoid space.
+This subarachnoid space houses the brain’s cisterns (“pools” of Cerebrospinal Fluid) as well as cerebral arteries and veins.

 The Pia Mater

-Together the arachnoid layer + the pia mater are called the leptomeninges.
+Together, the arachnoid layer and the pia mater are called the leptomeninges.